Who Really Cares if I Have a Strategy?

 Staff should take an active role in understanding and constructively challenging strategies affecting their area of the business.
 They should welcome the opportunity to participate in strategic reviews and to contribute to strategy development.

-What will you do with my money?
+What Will you do with my Money?

 A well thought-through strategy can also come in handy when talking to the money men.
 Whether you’re trying to sell equity to an investor or persuade the bank to extend a line of credit, being able to clearly articulate how the money will be used is a major advantage.